onzfonz/comp227/src/content/4/en/part4d.md

 If deleting a blog is attempted without a token or by an invalid user, the operation should return a suitable status code.

-Note that if you fetch a blog from the database,
+Notice that if you fetch a blog from the database,

 ```js
 const blog = await Blog.findById(...)